jaeksoft/opensearchserver/src/doc/en/documentation/faq/querying/how_to_configure_advanced_authentication.md

 Let's run some test queries:

-See at the end of the page for details about the simple search template used for this example.
+See below for details about the simple search template used for this example.
 "Postman" extension for Chrome is used.

 * If a query is run without any parameters related to the authentication, no results will be returned :